AET-CS/aet-cs.github.io/white/2025/CS11/projects/physim.md

 ### Step 2: Set Up Initial Conditions

 Before your animation loop:
-- Create a variable `a_y` and set it equal to `g`
+- Create a variable `a_y` and set it equal to `-g` (negative!)
 - Change your initial `v_y` to `0` - the ball starts at rest this time
 - Position the ball at the top of the screen (like before)
-- Create a boolean variable called `done` and initialize it to `false` - we'll use this to end the simulation when the ball hits the ground
+- Keep the boolean variable called `done` and initialize it to `false` - we'll use this to end the simulation when the ball hits the ground

 ### Step 3: The Euler Integration Step

-This is the heart of physics simulation!
+This is the heart of physics simulation.
 Each frame, you need to update BOTH velocity and position using these equations:

 1. $\delta v = a \delta t$
 2. $v_t = v_{t-1} + \delta $